Launch your subscription biz on the world stage (VB Live)

 How do you know when it’s time to send in a local team?
 Unnold points out that some international markets essentially require a local team just to get traction, either because the markets have legal requirements about having a local office, or there are cultural requirements for a physical presence, speaking the language, and understanding the non-verbal communication as well — for instance, Japan and China.

-But for some companies, it’s purely a factor of revenue.
+But for some companies, it’s purely a revenue issue.
 When revenue exceeds a certain multiple of the perceived cost for putting a local team in that region, he’s seen companies send in a vanguard sales team, with some sales capacity, sales engineers, sales account executives, and some technical support.

 The next step from a customer perspective, would be when you’ve built up enough demand for your services that your relationship management needs have to get more robust than the ad hoc strategies you have in place — from flying people in when needed to having all-night call centers and serving different time zones.
 Then it’s time to make the leap and start building out that team.